oneElectron/brew-command-not-found/README.md

 ## Usage
-This is kind of a hack currently, and only serves as a proof of concept.
+This is kind of a hack currently and only serves as a proof of concept.

 You must have the official homebrew-command-not-found tapped:
 ```